-When you create a new document, Storyist displays a dialog to allow you to choose a template for your project.
+When you create a new document, Storyist displays a dialog asking you to choose a template for your project.

 The Workspaces window lets you create and quickly switch between snapshots of your project views and windows.
 To view the Workspaces window, choose Window > Workspaces > Manage Workspaces.

-The Inspector view allows you to quickly view and edit settings and formatting information.
+The Inspector view allows you to view and edit settings and formatting information.

 To open the Inspector view, do either one of the following:

-Each type of project item has its own inspector.
+Each type of project item has an inspector.
 The project and text inspectors are shown below.